Scope of Work: Definition, Examples, and Template

 Scope creep happens for a variety of reasons:

-• Unmanaged and undocumented collaboration between client and team members
+• Unmanaged and undocumented collaboration between clients and team members

 • Lack of a solid initial project scope